-Form Filing Due Dates Delinquent if Not Postmarked or Received By Quarterly Contribution Return and Report of Wages (DE 9) and April 1, 2021 for filing period of January, February, and March April 30, 2021 Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) July 1, 2021 for filing period of April, May, and June August 2, 2021 October 1, 2021 for filing period of July, August, and September November 1, 2021 January 1, 2022 for filing period of October, November, and December January 31, 2022
+Form Filing Due Dates Delinquent if Not Postmarked or Received By Quarterly Contribution Return and Report of Wages (DE 9) and April 1, 2024 for filing period of January, February, and March April 30, 2024 Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) July 1, 2024 for filing period of April, May, and June July 31, 2024 October 1, 2024 for filing period of July, August, and September October 31, 2024 January 1, 2025 for filing period of October, November, and December January 31, 2025

 If you cannot pay all or part of your taxes on time, you must still file the DE 9 and DE 9C.
-Penalty and interest will be charged on each late payroll tax payment and report/return.
+Penalty and interest will be charged on each late payroll tax payment and report or return.

-- When your DE 9 and DE 9C are electronically submitted to the EDD, the submission date is used to determine if your returns are timely. - For any quarter that you do not have wages to report, you are required to file a DE 9 and DE 9C and indicate you have no payroll to report when electronically submitting the forms through e-Services for Business.
+- When your DE 9 and DE 9C are electronically submitted to us, the submission date is used to determine if your returns are timely. - For any quarter that you do not have wages to report, you must file a DE 9 and DE 9C and indicate you have no payroll to report when electronically submitting the forms through e-Services for Business.
 If you have any questions, contact the Taxpayer Assistance Center at 1-888-745-3886. - All employers must electronically submit employment tax returns, wage reports, and payroll tax deposits to the EDD.
-Refer to page 14 for information on the e-file and e-pay mandate and related noncompliance penalties.
+Refer to page 14 for information on the e-file and e-pay mandate for related noncompliance penalties.